I’m in a lot of Facebook groups for hosts only. In many of them, there’s this disturbing theme I’ve noticed going around lately.

-I have to admit, I was so tempted to respond in kind.
+I have to admit, it was tempting to respond in kind.

-It was such an awful experience all around…how could she possibly have said anything expect horrible things?
-Right??
+It was such an awful experience all around…how could she possibly have said anything except horrible things, right?

 But I finally realized that, as tempting as it was to do the whole “quid pro quo” thing, it wasn’t right.
 She had been a perfectly fine guest.
 Honestly, she had been overly nice and understanding.
 She’d been a great guest and I would have welcomed her back at any of my properties.
 So that’s what I had to write in the review.

-After my review posted, I got to read hers.
+After my review was posted, I got to read hers.

 And it was…really nice.
 Shockingly so.